Living and Dying

 Similar to the idea of keeping up appearances, a character has the ability to engage in charitable acts.
 This involves going out of their way to perform actions that are not combat related, doing things to the benefit of his or her community at large.
 Such acts can involve either a character's public or secret identities - or even both, if they're particularly motivated.

 Once per week, a character may benefit from a charitable donation, gaining a minimum of ten Fortune points in the process.
-This minimum assumes no ACT roll was required when making a donation (spare change in a charity drop box, etc.) If a donation requires a Lifestyle ACT, the amount gained can grow as high as the intensity of the Lifestyle ACT in question - assuming that it's successful, of course.
+This minimum assumes no ACTION roll was required when making a donation (spare change in a charity drop box, et cetera).
+If a donation requires a Lifestyle ACTION, the amount gained can grow as high as the intensity of the Lifestyle ACTION in question - assuming that it's successful, of course.

 Good deeds are another way to use one's abilities to help others.
 Such instances include a fire controller extinguishing forest fires, a healer moonlighting in a hospital, and so on.
-The Fortune gained with such work depends on the ACT(s) required for such work.
-If no ACT is necessary, the character gains ten Fortune, though if an ACT is required to pull off such a good deed, the Fortune gained is equal to the intensity of such.
+The Fortune gained with such work depends on the ACTION(s) required for such work.
+If no ACTION is necessary, the character gains ten Fortune, though if an ACTION is required to pull off such a good deed, the Fortune gained is equal to the intensity of such.